D-Lawson/ms2-training-company/README.md

 ## The site owner

 The owner seeks to obtain accurate and timely data relating to the activities of employees on a daily basis.
-This data will be used to manage and monitor staff activity, HR purposes and also monitor the activities devlivered by the company.
+This data will be used to manage and monitor staff activity, HR purposes and also monitor the activities delivered by the company.

 ## Typical user stories to expect: